robinsao/solidstore/README.md

 docker compose down
 ```

-There's also the development environment where hot reload is enabled:
+There's also the development environment:

 ```
 # Start the development version